Fodera

 Fodera is an American manufacturer of electric bass guitars in Brooklyn, New York.
 Vinny Fodera and Joey Lauricella launched the company around 1983 after dissolving their working relationship with Ken Smith Basses.
-The company also manufactures a limited number of electric guitars each year; Fodera's first official instrument was a guitar.

-Company

 Fodera instruments are made with an inlaid butterfly on the headstock of most basses.
-Other features include an atypical single-cutaway design, an ash neck and exposed dual-coil pickups with wood covers.
-Bartolini pickups with PJ and JJ configurations are also available on certain models.
-These Fodera instruments also have 5 or 6 strings on them.
+Other features include a single-cutaway design, an ash neck and exposed dual-coil pickups with wood covers.

-Fewer than three thousand Fodera instruments have been manufactured since 1983.